 Remain in the present moment as you head towards your destination.

 Bring your attention to the wind on your face, how the sun feels as it shines down, the temperature on your skin, and how it feels to move your whole body.

 Notice how you feel when you finally arrive at your destination.

-Now you’re ready.
-With just a few simple practices you’ll begin to notice that you can easily and skillfully introduce meditation into your everyday life.
+With just a few simple practices, you’ll notice that you can easily and skillfully introduce meditation into your everyday life.